 The adhesive is the first important interfacing element of the system.
-It must guarantee stable adhesion properties over the years, resist high sheer and peel loads and counteract thermal expansion in the insulating panels.
+It must guarantee that its adhesion properties remain stable over the years, resist high sheer and peel loads and counteract thermal expansion in the insulating panels.
 A good bond may only be formed if the characteristics of the adhesive are specified correctly, if only selected raw materials are used, if the manufacturer uses a certified quality production cycle and if the adhesive is used correctly on site with the recommended mixing ratios and the correct application techniques and methods are adopted.